-To facilitate synergistic interaction without extra complexity and computational cost, we intertwine the plain and dilated local attention sequentially.
+\textbf{Hierarchical Local-Global Transformer layer} To facilitate synergistic interaction without extra complexity and computational cost, we intertwine the plain and dilated local attention sequentially.
 Both use the same window size.
 This attention cascading design results in our Hierarchical Local-Global (HLG) Transformer layer (Figure~\ref{fig:hlg_architecture} right).

-\subsection{Architecture design}
+\textbf{Architecture design}

 Table \ref{tab:hlg_architecture} summarizes the family of our HLG Transformers with a variety of capacities, including HLG-Mobile, -Tiny, -Small, -Medium, -Large.
 The hyper-parameters are explained as follows: \begin{itemize} \item $ C_i $: The embedding dimension of each stage $i$; \item $ H_i $: The number of head in stage $ i $; \item $ R_i $: The window size of local attention; \item $ D_i $: The dilation rate of local attention. \end{itemize}